 5. If that was not enough, the further antioxidants beta-carotene and vitamin C help to protect against free radical damage and help to form collagen.

 The essential fatty acids in rose hip oil play a vital part in the regeneration of skin cells and the repair of tissues, reversing damage and providing a much healthier appearance to the skin

-The health benefits of rose hip oil are also apparent in the prevention of skin problems and a reduction in premature aging of the skin.
-Its amazing healing properties are unbeatable in the treatment and prevention of all types of scars.
+The health benefits of rose hip seed oil are also apparent in the prevention of skin problems and a reduction in premature aging of the skin.
+Its amazing healing properties are unbeatable for all types of scars.

 If you grow roses in your garden, you can let rose hips develop on the rose plants and use to make a tea